morganjwilliams/morganjwilliams/README.md

 ### Conference and Workshop Presentations

-I've made most of my recent conference and workshop presentations and associated work available here on GitHub, feel free to have a browse through:
+I've made most of my recent conference and workshop presentations related to open source work available here on GitHub, feel free to have a browse through:

 | Date       | Conference/Workshop                          | Presentation                                                                                                                                          |
 | ---------- | -------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------- |